UPDATED: AUGUST 22, 2023 | 2 MIN READ

 Texting and driving are dangerous because it significantly impairs a driver’s ability to focus on the road and respond to changing traffic conditions.
 When a driver texts, they must take their eyes off the road, their hands off the wheel, and their mind off of driving.

 This distraction can cause delayed reaction times, reduced awareness of surroundings, and impaired decision-making skills, all of which increase the risk of an accident.

 The bottom line is when you’re texting and driving, you’re driving distracted — and it’s dangerous.

 What is distracted driving?

 Distracted driving is an activity that keeps a driver’s eyes off the road when they operate a motor vehicle.

 According to The National High Traffic Safety Administration (NHTSA), 2020 saw 3,142 fatalities from distracted driving.
 Texting is the worst distraction.
 When we text, we take our eyes off the road, sometimes for several seconds or even a minute.

-Texting takes your eyes away from the road for five seconds or more.
+Texting or checking your social media notifications takes your eyes away from the road for five seconds or more.
 Even using a device hands-free can still lead to distracted driving, with various states enacting statewide laws for cellphone use.

 Many states now prohibit all drivers from using handheld devices while driving.
 There are 30 states, plus the District of Columbia (DC), Puerto Rico, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands, with such laws.